 As the market grows more dynamic, companies should assess their employees more often and with the greatest possible accuracy.
-How can this be done in the COVID-19 pandemic?
+How can this be done effectively for remote employees?

 Employee assessment – is it necessary?

 Periodic employee evaluation is used by practically every large and medium-sized company with an established market position.
 Even start-ups introduce it within the first few years of operation.
 In practice, it is needed in every company that is large enough that the owner (founder or partners) does not know all employees personally.